hunner/openstack-deploy/README.md

 ) {
 ```

 Next, the firewall setup to open the private and public APIs up.
+The API
+server uses the same port for both public and private access, so both
+addresses need to be exposed through the firewall.

 ```
   # public API access